philipdarke/reproducible-actuarial-work/docs/exercise1.md

 <a href="assets/images/projecttemplate.png">![ProjectTemplate](assets/images/projecttemplate.png)</a>

-The following exercises will illustrate how you can use these folders to structure your analysis.
+The following exercises will illustrate how you can use these directories to structure your analysis.
 You can read more about the project structure [here](http://projecttemplate.net/architecture.html).

 <div class="nav">
   <div class="back"><a href="./index.html#contents"><< Contents</a></div>